Emanuel-de-Jong/OOP/README.md

 # OOP

 ## Description
-These are projects I make/made during my Object-oriented programming lessons.
+These are projects made during my Object-oriented programming lessons.
 They include more advanced topics like Indexers and Events.